 Topics covered in both the 2½-Day and 4-Day sessions:

 Concepts of time value of money are developed and applied to calculating rate of return (internal rate of return), net present value, ratios and other criteria.
-Other topics include understanding calculator and spreadsheet functions, graphical approaches illustrating the meaning of rate of return and net present value as well as methods used to determine an appropriate discount rate.
+Other topics include understanding spreadsheet functions, graphical approaches illustrating the meaning of rate of return and net present value as well as methods used to determine an appropriate discount rate.
 Evaluating service producing alternatives will be presented including cost analysis and incremental calculations.

 The application of decision criterion to mutually exclusive and non-mutually exclusive alternatives will be reviewed.
 This discussion will also introduce related problems concerning cash flow streams exhibiting a cost-income-cost pattern and the subsequent dual rates of return and the meaning of economic results.
 Application of inflation as it relates to escalated (or current) and constant (or real) dollar analyses will be introduced.